logo

 • Best L/D in still air for each aircraft

-• Skills to calculate the best L/D for a given headwind or tailwind
+• Skills to calculate the best L/D for a given headwind, tailwind, lift or sink

 • Effect of the aircraft's weight and the glide ratio of the glider